basho/basho_docs/source/languages/en/riakcs/cookbooks/Querying-Access-Statistics.md

 <div class="note">
 <div class="title">Note on terminology</div>
 In this and other documents in the Riak CS documentation, the terms "storage" and "billing" are used interchangeably.
-THe same goes for the terms "usage" and access.
+The same goes for the terms "usage" and access.
 </div>